elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ## 1.3 Implementing your strategy (50 min)

 Now we will use Zenodo sandbox to create DOIs for our training material project from this course.
+A sandbox is used for testing purposes and DOIs created in the Zenodo Sandbox are not real and will not resolve.

-This turtorial will guide you through the steps of creating a Zenodo record for your GitHub repository that will be automatically versioned.
-Upon creation of a new realse of your repositiry, a new DOI will be issued that is linked to the original one.
-You need to have an ORCID and a GitHub account before we get started.
+This turtorial will guide you through the steps of creating a Zenodo record for your GitHub repository which will be automatically versioned.
+Upon creation of a new realse of your repository, a new DOI, linked to the original one,  will be issued.
+Make sure to have an ORCID and a GitHub account before we get started.

 ??? success "Get an ORCID iD"